Please read the following information carefully before applying to perform at Peoples’

 - List of the last several venues where you have performed

-- Link to any website where an MP3 of your music is available.
+- Link to any website where your music can be heard.
 Or you may attach an MP3

 to your email.